UCSBCarpentry/2022-04-14-ucsb-openrefine/_episodes/05-clustering.md

 > > Slide over to 'Permanent article identifiers' column, and create a text facet.
 > >
 > > You could try to Cluster these, but they are too self-similar.
 You will need to edit the values.
-> > If you scroll
-> > through the 35 choices, you should see at least 3 that you can safely combine.
+> > If you scroll through the 35 choices, you should see at least 3 that you can safely combine.
 Update those
 > > by editing one of the facets to match another.
-(DOI, PMCID, PMID; the two UDC's;).
+(DOI, PMCID, PMID; the two UDC's).
 You should
 > > get down to 32 choices at the most.
 You could go lower if you have the domain knowledge necessary
 > > to combine more of the values.
 > >